An exact active sensing strategy for a class of bio-inspired systems: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the Office of Naval Research under the grant N00014-21-1-2431 awarded to NJC and EDS.
-EDS also acknowledges support from grant AFOSR FA9550-21-1-0289.
+This work was supported by the Office of Naval Research under grant N00014-21-1-2431 awarded to NJC and EDS, the Air Force Office of Scientific Research under grant FA9550-21-1-0289 to EDS, and the National Institutes of Health under grant U01NS131438 to NJC.
 Special thanks to Andrew Lamperski for useful discussions on proving stability.